f4pga/f4pga-arch-defs/sfbuild/docs/GettingStarted.md

 to the box.

  * **X** - dependency unresolved.
 This isn't always a bad sign.
 Some dependencies are not required to, such as "`pcf`".
-Also, even if there are dependencies which may be resolved, but play no role in building the target, the _dependency reososolution algorithm_ may skip them completely and thus report them as unresolved.
-This doesn't necessarily mean they can't be built.
+ * **U** - dependency unreachable.
+The dependency has a module that could produce it, but the module's dependencies are unresolved.
+This doesn't say whether the dependency was necessary or not.
+Also note that if the dependenecy plays no role in building the target the _resolution algorithm_ will skip it and it will be reported as unreachable, even if it can be built as a target.
  * **O** - dependency present, unchanged.
 This dependency is already built and is confirmed to stay unchanged during flow execution.
  * **N** - dependency present, new/changed.
 This dependency is already present on